Kanaung Mintha: Assassination

-In an unsuccessful palace coup on 2 August 1866 by the princes Myingun and Myinkhondaing (sons of King Mindon), Kanaung was killed at the Hluttaw (People's Assembly), along with 3 of his sons.
+In an unsuccessful palace coup on 2 August 1866, Kanaung Mintha was beheaded by the princes Myingun and Myinkhondaing (sons of King Mindon), at the Hluttaw (People's Assembly), killed along with 3 of his sons.
 Nevertheless, he managed to hold off the assassins to gain enough time for the King's escape.
 Kanaung's eldest son, the Padein Prince fled to Shwebo and launched a rebellion against Mindon.
-Royal forces defeated the revolt, and Padein was captured 6 October.
+It became one of the most serious uprisings the Konbaung dynasty had ever faced, nearly toppling King Mindon's reign.
+However, Royal forces defeated the revolt, and Padein was captured 6 October.
 He was executed in 1867 for his part in another alleged plot.

 Upon his death, he was conferred the royal title Thiri Pawara Maha Dhamma Yaza, nominally reserved for kings, as part of a yadaya ritual to "substitute" for Mindon's death.
 From almost a year (4 August 1866 to 6 June 1867), Kanaung's corpse was displayed in the middle of a temporary ceremonial palace (during the time, Mindon had relocated to a temporary palace as a form of yadaya, owing to a prophecy that claimed a king would be lost in BE 1228.
 Kanaung, by assassination, had 'fulfilled' this prophecy and was thus entitled proper rites reserved for a monarch.)
 His body was buried in the grounds of the Sandamuni Pagoda, built in his memory at the foot of Mandalay Hill by Mindon.

 In 1878, King Mindon died and his son Prince Thibaw acceded to the throne.
 In November 1885, King Thibaw surrendered to the British after the defeat at Third Anglo-Burmese War.
 Consequently, Thibaw was sent to exile in India.
-To this day, Burmese citizens believe that their history would have been considerably different if Kanaung were to survive and accede to the Burmese throne.
+To this day, Burmese citizens believe that their history would have been considerably different if Kanaung had survive and ascended the Burmese throne.
 The loss of Kanaung Mintha has been mourned by the Burmese nearly as much as that of Aung San.
 In addition, Burmese people believe British officers were behind the assassination plot of Aung San and Kanaung.

 Epilogue

-In 1978 Ne Win, ruler of Burma since leading a military coup in 1964, married June Rose Bellamy, aka Yadana Nat-Me (Precious Angel), a great-granddaughter of Ka Naung, daughter of Princess Hteiktin Ma Lat and Herbert Bellamy, an Australian orchid collector long settled in Burma.
+In 1978 Ne Win, dictator of Burma since leading a military coup in 1962, married June Rose Bellamy, aka Yadana Nat-Me (Precious Angel), a great-granddaughter of Ka Naung, daughter of Princess Hteiktin Ma Lat and Herbert Bellamy, an Australian orchid collector long settled in Burma.
 The marriage lasted only a few months and ended in divorce.